Primer on Python for Finance

 We can also plot the some desired columns of a dataframe using the plot() method:

-The empyrical package is an open source Python package developed by Quantopian Inc. It's widely used by practitioners to compute common risk and performance measures.
+empyrical is an open source library developed by Quantopian Inc. It's widely used by practitioners to compute common risk and performance measures.

 from empyrical import max_drawdown, roll_max_drawdown, cum_returns, omega_ratio, sharpe_ratio